jnozzi/cocoadev.com/markdown/FunctorPatternDesignAnalysis.md

 The user has an image that represents a map, the map is several layers each stored as an array of values (integer or double) that represents each location.
 The user wants to manipulate the image layers to get information from the map.
 Layers in the image might be something like:

 * Elevation = feet high
-* General/LandCover: Forest = 3, Grass = 2, Water = 1
+* LandCover: Forest = 3, Grass = 2, Water = 1
 * Roads: Interstate = 3, Highway = 2, Local Road = 1
 * Population = number of people in neighborhood

 Now the user wants to find out certain things about the map:

-* General/InterstateBridges: Interstate = where Roads == 3, Water = where General/LandCover == 1, General/InterstateBridges = Product Interstate and Water
+* InterstateBridges: Interstate = where Roads == 3, Water = where LandCover == 1, InterstateBridges = Product Interstate and Water
-* Percent of population above 500 feet: General/HigherElevation = where Elevation >= 500, Population500 = Product Population and General/HigherElevation, General/SumPop = Sum Population, SumPopulation500 = Sum Population500, Percent500 = Ratio SumPop500 General/SumPop
+* Percent of population above 500 feet: HigherElevation = where Elevation >= 500, Population500 = Product Population and HigherElevation, SumPop = Sum Population, SumPopulation500 = Sum Population500, Percent500 = Ratio SumPop500 SumPop

 In plain C this would just be a simple parser and a call to the correct function with variables.
 I have done this before.
-However, this doesn't seem to be the way in an object-oriented environment when I want to use a form window or use General/AppleScript.
+However, this doesn't seem to be the way in an object-oriented environment when I want to use a form window or use AppleScript.
 In the future I would even like to be able to develop the models in a graphical flow-chart way.
 But this is really different thinking than what I've done before.

 After trying some test cases right now I am leaning towards method 3 because it seems to emulate best the Objective-C tutorials I've seen and practised.